gsganden/peft_demo/README.md

 - Low-Rank Adaptation (LoRA) (with and without merging)
 - Weight-Decomposed Low Rank Adaptation (DoRA)

+[View the notebook with nbsanity](https://nbsanity.com/gsganden/peft_demo/blob/main/fine_tuning_on_regression_tasks.ipynb) to see the animations in a web browser.

 ## Acknowledgments

 - LoRA and DoRA implementations adapted from [Improving LoRA: Implementing Weight-Decomposed Low-Rank Adaptation (DoRA) from Scratch](https://magazine.sebastianraschka.com/p/lora-and-dora-from-scratch).